DCS Dolch closed at Divinikey — a computing-history colorway's first DCS-profile run

 DCS Dolch opened at +29 on the 2026-W23 Trends Tracker, direction up — the opening-week score for a buy that debuted on 2026-06-01.
 That number reflects early-window attention: forum threads, vendor announcements, the community catching up to the open.
 A single week's score does not distinguish between a set that sustains interest through the close and one that peaks on announcement day and flattens — subsequent weekly snapshots are the signal to follow.

 The DCS Olivetti post-close trajectory — covered here — is the relevant comparable.
 Olivetti held and climbed after close, signaling sustained demand that a spike-and-drop would not have predicted.
-Whether Dolch's opening-week number is the ceiling or the floor is the question the next three weeks will answer.
+Whether Dolch's opening-week number was the ceiling or the floor was the question the closing weeks would answer.

 Keep reading